 Military Spouse Appreciation Day (or just Military Spouse Day) is relatively new and I haven’t written about it before – so today is the day I change that.
-Truth be told, this holiday doesn’t have a robust history, so this post might be short!
+Truth be told, this holiday doesn’t have a robust history, so this post is short!

 Military Spouse Day is the Friday before Mothers Day (and Mothers Day is always the second Sunday in May).
 Now that Mothers Day has changed for me, I feel like I’m double dipping gifts in May…and I’m totally okay with that.